flotools/flotools/README.md

 2. Copy the Keyboard Maestro application from the downloads folder to your applications folder.
 From there, open Keyboard Maestro.

 If you are using Keyboard Maestro for the first time, please check the boxes for both Keyboard Maestro and Keyboard Maestro Engine in system preferences, under "Security and Privacy", "Accessibility."
-These must be enabled for Flo Tools to function.##Important Notes about Keyboard Maestro:
+These must be enabled for Flo Tools to function correctly.##Important Notes about Keyboard Maestro:

 Keyboard Maestro contains some default macro groups that conflict with common Mac OS keyboard shortcuts.
 These are found in the switcher group, and clipboard group, and can be disabled by selecting the group, then selecting the "Enable/disable Group" button.

 Keyboard Maestro is limited by a 30-day trial period.
-After this time, you will need to purchase a one-time license to continue using the program, and subsequently, Flo Tools.
+After this time, a purchase of a one-time license is required to continue using the program, and subsequently, Flo Tools.
 More information about purchasing a license can be found [here.](https://wiki.keyboardmaestro.com/manual/Purchase)

 ##Flo Tools Installation